Apple hits out at British plans to extend online surveillance

 As well as being able to carry out bulk interception of communications data, the bill would also allow the security services to perform “equipment interference”, whereby spies take over computers or smartphones to access their data.

-In its submission to the draft bill, Apple criticised any such requirement to create “backdoors” that could weaken the protections built into Apple products.
+In its submission to the draft bill, Apple criticized any such requirement to create “backdoors” that could weaken the protections built into Apple products.

 “A key left under the doormat would not just be there for the good guys,” it said.
 “The bad guys would find it too.”